 Prioritised Places sees a focus on work-life balance and social equity within and between places.
 This involves a shift in the UK's political and economic direction to ensure that no place is left behind.
 Every area, including cities, towns and rural and coastal areas, has a bespoke local economic strategy, supported by investment in local assets and economic and social infrastructure.
 This scenario is led by a change in priorities, with the biggest driver being the push for a fairer redistribution of economic prosperity.

 Although an emphasis on localising activity and use of public transport helps to reduce emissions at a more rapid rate, a failure to sufficiently embrace technology sees continued private mobility ownership and a struggle to realise a fully zero-emission transport network before 2050.

-Mode Demand growth 2018-2050 CO 2 emissions in 2030 (mega-tonnes) CO 2 emissions in 2050 (mega-tonnes)
+Mode Demand growth 2018-2050 CO 2 emissions in 2030 (megatonnes) CO 2 emissions in 2050 (megatonnes)

+Rail 122% 0.6 0.4

+Bus and shared mobility 19% 0.3 0.0

 Car 30% 10.0 0.0

 Van 47% 1.6 0.0

-HGV 1% 7.6 0.1
+HGV 1% 7.6 6.7

-Rail 122% 0.6 0.4

-Bus and shared mobility 19% 0.3 0.0

 Active travel 13% 0.0 0.0